-You should protect yourself against insect bites and remember to pack prescription medicines and any other items you need for your trip.
+You should be familiar with the full range of health risks likely to be encountered at specific destinations and associated with different types of travel.
 You are responsible for complying with all mandatory vaccination requirements; we advise you to contact your local doctor or clinic to determine the most up-to-date information or access the IATA Timatic website

 For travel within Zambia passengers must present a valid photo ID which can be either a passport, National registration card or valid driving licence.
 For infants or children yet to be issued with a passport- an under-5 vaccination book or birth certificate can be used.

 In addition to a passport, citizens of certain countries require a visa to enter Zambia or South Africa.
 Some visas can be purchased on arrival whereas some visas must be obtained prior to travel from your local High Commission or Embassy.
 You are responsible for having correct travel documents; please consult the Immigration Department website of your destination country or access the IATA Timatic Web Site

 All minors under 18 years of age travelling to and from the Republic of South Africa, have to present additional documentation.
 These new regulations apply to all travellers, regardless of their nationality.
 They were promulgated (set out) in terms of the South African Immigration Amendment Act of 2010 and define children as persons under the age of 18.
 It is the responsibility of passengers to ensure their children have the correct documentation or risk being denied boarding.
 The law will be enforced by airlines and immigration officials at land borders, sea ports and airports.